parthhsaxena/parthhsaxena/README.md

 - 👋 Hi, I’m @parthhsaxena
 - 👀 I’m interested in learning to code
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Frontend technologies.
 - 📫 You can reach me on linkedin -- https://www.linkedin.com/in/parth-saxena-05a57020b

 <!---